Hyperthyroidism

 SPECIALIST.
 THYROID DISEASE AREA

-In hyperthyroidism, the appearance of the classic symptoms, together with the appearance of goiter, creates the diagnostic suspicion that is confirmed with the determination of thyroid hormones (T4 and T3) in blood that must be elevated.
+In hyperthyroidism, the appearance of the classic symptoms together with the appearance of goitre (irregular growth of the thyroid gland), creates the diagnostic suspicion which is confirmed with the determination of thyroid hormones (T4 and T3) in the blood, which should be elevated.

-We have a specialized line in Thyroid pathology.
-It is integrated by doctors specialized in Endocrinology and Nutrition, Otorhinolaryngology, General Surgery and Nuclear Medicine.
+At the Clínica Universidad de Navarra we have a Thyroid Pathology Department.
+It is made up of doctors specialising in Endocrinology and Nutrition, Otorhinolaryngology, General Surgery and Nuclear Medicine.

 Do you have any of these symptoms?